 - ¾ cup granulated sugar

 - 1 cup semisweet or milk chocolate chips (divided)

 - ½ cup white chocolate chips or chunks

-- 4 tablespoons cream or milk, divided
+- 4 tablespoons cream (any kind, divided)

 - Stir together the sugar and cocoa.